Should My Rear Brake Pads Be Wearing Out Faster Than My Front Ones?

 Other potential problems can be pinpointed by looking at the worn brake pads themselves.
 If the inner pad is more worn, the caliper piston isn’t backing off properly, keeping the pad in contact with the rotor.
 A worn outer pad means it’s not backing out with the caliper after releasing the pedal.
 And if the pad material tapers, the pad is misaligned, or the caliper’s components are seizing.

 How to repair these issues

 If the rotor itself is the issue, the easiest solution is to resurface it, machining the surface back to a uniform thickness.
 But you can only do that so many times before the rotor becomes too thin to be effective.
 At that point, replacement is the only option.

 If it’s an issue with the brake caliper itself, it may require replacing the entire caliper or a few key components, such as the rubber piston seal or slide pin.
-It’s also possible your brake lines may be causing the problem—check to make sure none of the hoses are leaking.
+It’s also possible your brake lines may be causing the problem—check that none of the hoses are leaking.

-If it’s a misaligned brake pad, make sure to replace the pads on both sides of the axle and install new retaining hardware.
-Otherwise, the uneven wear will continue, or even worsen.
+If it’s a misaligned brake pad, replace the pads on both sides of the axle and install new retaining hardware.
+Otherwise, the uneven wear will continue or even worsen.

 Next, read how to clean and re-gap your spark plugs or learn all about uneven brake pad wear in the video below: